aimatchfun/laravel-ai/README.md

 $response = AI::withPrompt('What is Laravel?')
     ->run();

-// $response é um objeto com:
+// $response is an object with:
 // $response->conversation_id (int)
 // $response->answer (string)